-Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the City of Corpus Christi's basic financial statements.
+Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the City of Corpus Christ's basic financial statements.
 The introductory section, combining and individual nonmajor fund financial statements and schedules, capital assets used in the operation of governmental funds and the statistical section listed in the table of contents are presented for purposes of additional analysis and are not a required part of the basic financial statements.
-The schedule of expenditures of federal/state awards, pages 319 through 328 is presented for purposes of additional analysis as required by the U.S. Office of Management and Budget Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations and by the State of Texas Single Audit Circular issued by the Governor's Office of Budget and Planning and is also not a required part of the financial statements.
+The schedule of expenditures of federal/state awards, pages 319 through 328 is presented for purposes of additional analysis as required by the U.S. Office of Management and Budget Crucular A:133, Antist of States, Local Governments, and Non-Profit Organizations and by the State of Texas Single Audit Crucular issued by the Governor's Office of Budget and Planning and is also not a required part of the financial statements.

 The combining and individual fund statements and schedules, capital assets used in the operation of governmental funds and the schedule of expenditures of federal/state awards are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the combining and individual fund statements and schedules, capital assets used in the operation of governmental funds and the schedule of expenditures of federal/state awards is fairly stated in all material respects in relation to the financial statements taken as a whole.
+Such information has been subjected to the suditing procedures applied in the sudit of the basic financial statements and certain sadditional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements to the basic financial statements the meshes when do the records used to prepare the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the combining and individual Indus dataements and schedules, capital assets used in the operation of governmental funds and the schedule of expenditures of federal/state awards is fairly stated in all material respects in relation to the financial statements taken as a whole.